niquet/poc-template-repo/.github/ISSUE_TEMPLATE/purpose_and_scope_issue.md

 labels: documentation, scope, needs-triage
 ---

-## 🎯 Define Business Need or Learning Outcome
+## 🎯 Business Need or Learning Outcome

 Briefly describe what problem you are solving or what concept you are exploring.